Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 How do index funds work?

-Index funds work by replicating the price movement of the benchmark index.
-When an investor purchases shares in an index-tracking ETF, the fund must purchase the equivalent amount of all stocks in the index to ensure the total value of its assets has parity with the index.
+Index funds work by replicating the benchmark index’s price movements.
+When an investor purchases shares in an index-tracking ETF, the fund must purchase the equivalent amount of all stocks in the index to ensure the total value of its assets is in parity with the index.

-This process is automated for passive index-tracking ETFs; machines buy and sell the equivalent investments in the index, typically achieving 99% parity with the benchmark index.
+This process is automated for passive index-tracking ETFs; machines buy and sell the index’s equivalent investments, typically achieving 99% parity with the benchmark.

 What are low-cost index funds?

-A low-cost index fund is typically an index-tracking fund like the SPDR S&P 500 ETF Trust (Ticker: SPY), a passive fund that replicates the performance of the S&P 500 but charges less than 0.2% per year in management fees.
+A low-cost index fund is typically an index-tracking fund like the SPDR S&P 500 ETF Trust (Ticker: SPY), a passive fund that replicates the S&P 500’s performance and charges less than 0.2% per year in management fees.

 The equivalent actively managed S&P 500 mutual fund could charge up to 3% per year in fees.